Char Siu Bao

 Wrapping char siu bao.

-• Pinch and twist to enclose the opening.
-Make sure the char siu bao is sealed tight at the top.
-Place it on a 2" x 3" (5cm x 7cm) piece of parchment paper.
-Repeat the same until you make 16 buns.
+• Pinch and twist the dough to enclose the opening, ensuring the char siu bao is tightly sealed at the top.
+Place each bun on a 2" x 3" (5 cm x 7 cm) piece of parchment paper.
+Repeat until you have made 16 buns.

 Wrapped char siu bao ready for steaming.

-• Arrange the buns on a steamer, leave about 1” (2.5cm) gap in between buns.
-Spray water mist over buns, and steam in a preheated steamer on high heat for 10 minutes.
-(You may add 1 teaspoon of Chinese white vinegar to make the char siu bao white.)
+• Arrange the buns in a steamer, leaving about a 1-inch (2.5 cm) gap between them.
+Spray a light mist of water over the buns and steam in a preheated steamer on high heat for 10 minutes.
+(You may add 1 teaspoon of Chinese white vinegar to help keep the char siu bao white.)
+Remove the buns from the steamer and serve warm.

 Char siu bao